deliverystack/wink/README.md

 # wink

+WARNING: WINK WAS NOT WRITTEN BY ANYONE WITH ANY EXPERTISE IN RUST, WINDOWS, LINUX, OR SYSTEMS PROGRAMMING, AND IS LARGELY UNTESTED.
+USE AT YOUR OWN RISK.

 The wink command line tool lets you access hundreds of Windows applications and features with just a few keystrokes.

 wink is written in rust using cargo and intended to be run from Windows cmd.exe and Windows Subsystem for Linux (WSL) bash.exe shells.